Allow us to let you in on a little secret. Costa Rica is not cheap. OK, maybe it’s not a secret, but it certainly isn’t a widely known truth.

 Bird Watching Tour: 4 hours for USD $38

-Monteverde Cloud Forest: $20 entrance fee plus $20 for guided tour
+Monteverde Cloud Forest: $20 entrance fee plus $20 for a guided tour

 Night Cloud Forest Tour: $20